ptaylor/ppool/README.md

 * **-b, --basic**: Use a basic version rather than curses based version.
 * **-l, --logdir DIR**: Stores logfiles in the DIR directory (default './ppool-logs').
 * **-r, --rmlogs**: Removes logs for processes that exited successfully leaving logs for processes that exited with a status > 0.
+* **-a, --average NUM**: Uses the last NUM processes when calculating the average elapsed time.
+The default value is 0 which means the elapsed time for all processes are used.
 * **-h, --help**: Display usage help message.

 ## Key Controls